hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 OPE with Double Reinforcement Learning
 ----------
-Doble Reinforcement Learning learns weight and value functions through the cross-fitting procedure :citep`kallus2020double`:.
+Double Reinforcement Learning learns weight and value functions through the cross-fitting procedure :cite:`kallus2020double`.
 This is done by setting the ``k_hold`` parameter as follows.

 .. code-block:: python